Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB588', 'Using SeeTest Instrumented Mode')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB588.aspx">KB588</a> Using SeeTest Instrumented Mode

+If you are testing a native mobile application using  SeeTest you have an option to switch to NATIVE_APP_INSTRUMENTED context and record/playback tests in it.

+### <a onclick="return RegisterKbClick('KB586', 'How to get AWS Secret from Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB586.aspx">KB586</a> How to get AWS Secret from Rapise

+Learn how to query AWS Secret from Rapise.
+Requires Rapise 6.7+

+### <a onclick="return RegisterKbClick('KB585', 'How to run cross-browser tests on AWS Device Farm')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB585.aspx">KB585</a> How to run cross-browser tests on AWS Device Farm

+Learn how to configure Rapise to run cross-browser tests on AWS Device Farm.
+Requires Rapise 6.7+

+### <a onclick="return RegisterKbClick('KB584', 'Rapise and Microsoft Defender Antivirus')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB584.aspx">KB584</a> Rapise and Microsoft Defender Antivirus

+If you use Microsoft Defender Antivirus to protect your system then you may need to perform certain steps to use Rapise effectively.

+### <a onclick="return RegisterKbClick('KB583', 'Rapise and Avast Antivirus')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB583.aspx">KB583</a> Rapise and Avast Antivirus

+If you use Avast Antivirus to protect your system then you may need to perform certain steps to install and use Rapise.

+### <a onclick="return RegisterKbClick('KB581', 'Rapise 6.6 Built In Help Fix')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB581.aspx">KB581</a> Rapise 6.6 Built In Help Fix

+Rapise help system has been updated to latest template introducing new search and navigation capabilities.
+The side effect is that is it not compatible with default HTML-based viewer engine and may look corrupted.

 ### <a onclick="return RegisterKbClick('KB574', 'Advanced search for elements in desktop applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB574.aspx">KB574</a> Advanced search for elements in desktop applications

 If a desktop application is dynamic and recorded locators do not work then there is a way to search for elements using UIAObject.DoFindElementByCondition and UIAObject.DoFindElementsByCondition.Requires Rapise 6.6+